cnu1812/DEEPS--Diagnostic-Emergency-Execution-Planning-System-/documentation/05-war-stories-from-the-console.md

 But when I tried to connect my Next.js frontend (running on `localhost:3000`) to the Kestra container (running on `localhost:8080`), they refused to talk.
 `Connection Refused`. `CORS Error`. `Network Unreachable`.

-I was trying to simulate a cohesive Operating System, but my two main components—the Brain and the Hands—were isolated on different network islands.
+I was trying to simulate a cohesive Operating System, but my two main components, the Brain and the Hands, were isolated on different network islands.
 I spent hours debugging Docker bridge networks and port bindings.

 **The Fix:**
 I had to engineer a specific **Server-Side API Bridge**.